Dody06/Dody06/Home.md

 ### Can you add an icon?

 Yes.
-Create a request in a GitHub issue or [do it yourself](https://github.com/jamie-mh/AuthenticatorPro/blob/master/CONTRIBUTING.md#icons) if you like.
+Create a request in a GitHub issue or [do it yourself](https://github.com/jamie-mh/AuthenticatorPro/blob/master/CONTRIBUTING.md#icons) if you'd like.

 ### Can you add sync to Google Drive, OneDrive, etc...